Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ```

 ## Clean up your environment

+// TODO: Rene to add CLI and PowerShell commands to disable purge protection and delete the resource group
+// TODO: Mate to add tabs and explanation

 When you're ready, tear down the infrastructure.
 This will remove all the resources created by your configuration: